About Arthur Orr

 “I’ve always been a ‘doer’… even early in life.”
 While attending college at Wake Forest University, Arthur served as chairman of the Honor Council, received several academic honors and held numerous leadership posts.
 He attended law school at the University of Alabama in Tuscaloosa.
 While also earning leadership and academic honors in law school, Arthur taught freshman English to undergraduates and regularly volunteered with Big Brothers/Big Sisters and the Community Soup Bowl.

 “The plight of those in need has always concerned me.
 My faith mandates action to address the needs of others.”
 While his classmates pursued legal careers after graduation, Arthur joined the Peace Corps.
 He was assigned to a remote Himalayan village in Nepal; several days walk from the nearest road.
 He lived primitively with no indoor plumbing and dirt floors.
 During his term of service, he conducted teacher trainings throughout the region.
 “I soon noticed the plight of young village girls who were married off at early ages and unable to continue to their educations.
 They would be relegated to a lifetime of despair with little hope for a better existence.”
 With the financial help of friends and family in the U.S., Arthur used his legal and language training to establish a college scholarship program to benefit female village students.
-To date, over 80 village students have benefited by attending college and seeking the opportunities an education provides.
+To date, several hundred village students have benefited by attending college and seeking the opportunities an education provides.

 After completing his Peace Corps commitment, he returned to Decatur, Alabama where he joined the law firm of Harris, Caddell and Shanks, P.C. and served as president of several non-profit organizations.
 Arthur was selected as the Citizen of the Year by the Decatur Rotary Club and received other leadership awards from various organizations, including carrying the 1996 Olympic Torch.